russelsantos19/100-days-of-code/log.md

 **Thoughts**:     It's getting easier because I'm now familiar with it.
 I think the thrilling part of programming is you always learn something new.
 I also thought of make one component for these 'profile creation' components.
 Since they are all the same, I just pass a prop to the component and the component will display the field I want to display through props.
 Will it work?

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 71: September 06, 2020 Sunday

+**Today's Progress**:   I add the optional owner name input and ownership-date dropdown input to the component.
+So the component now had two date-dropdown input.

+**Thoughts**:     These component is almost finished and therefore the fastest feature I made.
+I just had to fix the design and put input box to right places.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)